Read my Bipolar Friend Series

 Healing is a Choice

 The day I bought my own home I asked it–made a pact with it: Do NOT let me leave until I am HEALED.
 PLEASE!
-At that time I took 10 pills a day just to cope aka remain sane.
-My body was racked with anxiety, trauma, bipolar.
+At that time I had been taking 10 pills a day just to cope aka remain sane amidst a derailed divorce and in the thereafter.
+My body was racked with trauma, anxiety, and bipolar thought patterns.
 I knew I had work to do.
 Just did not know exactly how or what path to take.
 Yet in this space of solitude, I found my way back to health.
 Nine years later my house graduated me.
 It sold.
 I walked away more whole than ever in this life.

 I no longer take any prescription pills.
 My clarity, intentions, thoughts are unwavering and solid strong.
 My beliefs more than ever have the conviction that every one of us can heal fully.
 We have the ability to decide.
 To do a self-examination.
 It’s a choice to evolve, or not.
-No excuses permitted.
+No excuses were permitted during this evolution of myself.
+It was a total commitment to self care, and self love, and mindful discipline.
+Which is now a lifelong practice.

 Bipolar is a State of Mind

-Bipolar thoughts can severely mis-align our mind-body-spirit.
+Bipolar thoughts can severely misalign our mind-body-spirit.
 This imbalance occurs because our mental and physical state of being is impaired on many levels.
-Pills should be used as a temporary relief.
+Pills can be used as a temporary relief.
 An interrupter in a cycle that needs deconstruction to rebuild.
 Medication should not be a lifetime crutch, nor a lifelong sentence.
 Largely because prescription drugs have other serious side effects and health repercussions.

 Belief is Powerful